-Citation with stable link: Philip A. Harland, 'Egyptian diasporas: Herodotos on legends about Kolchians and customs of circumcision (late fourth century BCE),' Last modified November 28, 2022, http://philipharland.com/Blog/?p=10419.
+Citation with stable link: Philip A. Harland, 'Egyptian diasporas: Herodotos on legends about Kolchians and customs of circumcision (mid-fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified May 17, 2023, http://philipharland.com/Blog/?p=10419.

 Comments: Here Herodotos (or: Herodotus; mid-fifth century BCE) claims to have information that suggests that some inhabitants of Kolchos just south of the Caucasus mountains (on the east coast of the Black Sea) were in fact immigrants from Egypt connected with Senswosret’s legendary conquests (on which see Herodotos’ more extensive Egyptian account at this link).
 He claims that they therefore share Egyptian customs including circumcision.

 Source of the translation: A. D. Godley, Herodotus, 4 volumes, LCL (Cambridge, MA: Harvard University Press, 1920-25), public domain, adapted and modernized by Daniel Mitchell and Harland.

 104 For it is plain to see that the Kolchians are Egyptians.
 What I say, I myself noticed before I heard it from others.
 When it occurred to me, I inquired of both peoples: the Kolchians remembered the Egyptians better than the Egyptians remembered the Kolchians.
 (2) The Egyptians said that they considered the Kolchians part of Sesostris’ [equivalent of Senwosret, on which go to this link] army.
 I myself guessed it, partly because they are dark-skinned and woolly-haired, though that indeed counts for nothing since other peoples are as well.
 But my better proof was that the Kolchians, Egyptians and Ethiopians are the only peoples that have practised circumcision from the beginning.